admkrz/Fashion-mnist-data-classifying/README.md

 To train and test models presented in the results section, you have to run the main.py file from this repository.

-If you want to skip the training process and get just the test results from the best, trained models, you have to comment line 136 in knn.py and 37 in cnn.py - they are responsible for training the new models, if they're commented, the model will be loaded from file.
+If you want to skip the training process and get just the test results from the best, trained models, you have to comment line 136 in knn.py and 37 in cnn.py - they are responsible for training the new models, if they're commented, the models will be loaded from files in the repository.